ktucalvin/gflcalc/README.md

 # GFLCalc

 A SPA recipe calculator built on React that shows all the T-dolls a given recipe can produce and their timers for the popular mobile game Girls' Frontline.
-Supports all servers and offers recipe presets.
+Supports all servers and offers recipe presets/suggestions.

 The site is hosted at https://gflcalc.netlify.app/

 ## Contributing

-The easiest way to correct an error or update the calculator is to contact me on Discord at `Lvra#3505`.
-Pull requests are open too.

-Looking for foreign players to ensure production accuracy for other servers.
+If you find a problem or inaccuracy then feel free to open an issue or pull request!

-`src/data/dolls.js` contains all the T-doll availability information.
+`src/data/dolls.ts` contains all the T-doll availability information.

 ## License